 GRINGo TAX

-CDMX SOLIDARITY FUND & POLITICAL EDUCATION
+CDMX SOLIDARITY FUND

-This project responds to increased inequalities locally connected to displacement, gentrification, tourism, increased cost of living, income disparity, cultural shifts, and the influx of affluent newcomers.
+The Gringo Tax Solidarity Fund (GTSF) is a collective organizing in response to inequalities across Mexico City connected to displacement, gentrification, tourism, cost of living, income disparity, cultural shifts, and the influx of affluent newcomers.

 REDISTRIBUTION